 With 25 years of experience in the engineering design industry, he is the owner and director of electrical engineering of Ritter Engineering, P.C.
 He is also a licensed professional engineer in 40 states and Canada, and has served as the director of electrical engineering/principal electrical engineer with Perigon International.
 Both companies are based in the Charlotte, N.C. area.
 He also currently serves on the Board of Directors of I-TEC (itec.org), a Christian electrical engineering mission organization located in Montoursville, Pennsylvania.

 Much of Dr. Ritter’s professional and academic career has involved working with and studying different aspects of light.
 Since 2006, he has conducted research in the field of meta-materials and their effects on light and electromagnetic waves.
 The ultimate goal of much of this research is to develop the perfect lens and cloaking materials.
 Both of these efforts involve the development of new types of materials, some which can be produced using MakerBot or 3D printers.
-In addition to this, he has been involved in the industrial and commercial construction industry for the past 25 years.
+In addition to this, he has been involved in the industrial and commercial construction industry for nearly 30 years.

 During his career, Dr. Ritter has also worked for Cypress Semiconductor; Phase IV Systems; Padia Consulting; Syska Hennessy Group; TLC Engineering for Architecture; and Harrell, Mantai & Hopper, P.C. (formerly Telesis Solutions).
 He has also served as an adjunct faculty member for ITT Technical Institute and the University of Phoenix.
-He has worked on projects with engineering firms located in Canada, Germany, Israel, Japan, and Haiti.
+He has worked on projects with engineering firms located in Canada, Germany, Israel, Japan, Russia and Haiti.

 In addition to engineering, Dr. Ritter has a passion for music (keyboard, guitar, trumpet and voice), and he has been actively involved in leading worship for the past 30 years.
 He also enjoys participating in competitive sports — particularly softball and basketball — and strategy puzzles and games, especially chess.